Keyboard shortcuts

 Telescience

-In order to win, the crew must charge up the portal generator before the end of the round.
-This is done passively through simply supplying it with constant power.
-Note that, while this is relatively low skill, it can still be (temporarily) sabotaged: either by cutting power supply or destroying components of the portal generator.
+In order to win, the crew must charge up the portal generator through several phases before the radstorm reaches the station.
+The charging is done passively through simply supplying it with constant power.
+Note that this can still be (temporarily) sabotaged: either by cutting power supply or destroying components of the portal generator.

 Once the charge has completely filled up (taking the duration of an average round), the portal generator will be able to activate once more, teleporting the station out of danger and starting the evacuation sequence and ending the round.